kelseyabreu/TopicTrends/backend/README.md

 ## AI Architecture

-### Genkit Integration
+### AI Integration

-The backend uses Genkit with Ollama to perform text embedding and clustering:
+The backend uses AI services to perform text embedding and clustering:

-1. **Text Embedding**: Uses the nomic-embed-text model to convert idea text into high-dimensional vector representations (512 dimensions)
+1. **Text Embedding**: Uses embedding models to convert idea text into high-dimensional vector representations (512 dimensions)
 2. **Clustering**: Performs hierarchical agglomerative clustering on the embeddings with cosine distance
-3. **Naming**: Uses the gemma3 model to generate descriptive titles for each topic based on the ideas it contains
+3. **Naming**: Uses language models to generate descriptive titles for each topic based on the ideas it contains

 The implementation can be found in `app/services/genkit/ai.py` and relies on a threshold-based approach that adjusts clustering parameters based on the number of ideas.